OliviaLynn/RAIL/docs/source/installation.rst

 * And?

-Users may then add `rail_pipelines <https://github.com/LSSTDESC/rail_pipelines>`_ as well.
-RAIL Pipelines is a RAIL package that contains various RAIL pipeline demos.
+Users may then add `rail_pipelines <https://github.com/LSSTDESC/rail_pipelines>`_ as well to to gain access to a selection of pre-made RAIL pipeline demos.

-Users can browse the repository to copy what sections or entire pipelines they wish, or download the entire package via ``pip install pz-rail-pipelines``.

 Example: Golden Spike custom installation
 =========================================